Frequently Asked Questions

 Contracts

 • Sure!
-We regularly review correspondence to see if an informal agreement turned into a more formal situation along the way.
+We regularly review correspondence to see if an informal agreement has become a more formal situation.
+Schedule a consultation or reach out at hello[at]implementlegal.com

 • Yep.
 This is why we want you to use a real contract!